mariolatiffathy/krabssy-daemon/KrabssyImages/documentation.md

 An example KrabssyImage can be found in this folder.

 ## KrabssyImages components
 - name (string): The name of the KrabssyImage.
 This makes the KrabssyImage easy to identify.
-This name will be visible in the KrabssyManage Panel too.
+This name will be visible in the Krabssy Panel too.

 - author (string): The author (creator) of the KrabssyImage.